 Not every Singaporean who travelled across the Causeway was there to spend money.
 Lurking among the crowds of shoppers and holiday-makers, were ambitious, risk-taking Singaporean businessmen.
 The authors interviewed a garment manufacturer who moved his production line to Johor in 1997.
 There were pros and cons in the move.
-While rentals and labour costs were much lower, workers in Johor, a more relaxed environment, would tend to be less productive.
+While rentals and labour costs were much lower, workers in Johor, in a more relaxed environment, would tend to be less productive.

 Another manufacturer was glad that they did not move to Indonesia.
 At the time of writing, there was political turmoil triggered by the downfall of Suharto.
 They could have saved a lot more by moving their production lines to Indonesia, but Johor would always be safer and more stable.